How to Tell Your Parents You Got F on a Test

-- You’ve spoken with your advisor and there’s more than enough room to retake the class and still graduate on time.
+- You’ve spoken with your advisor, and there’s more than enough room to retake the class and still graduate on time.

-- You’ve nailed down what went wrong and you know exactly how to fix it so this doesn’t become a bad habit.
+- You’ve nailed down what went wrong, and you know exactly how to fix it, so this doesn’t become a bad habit.

 - You’ve talked to the grant people and are taking the necessary steps to stay eligible.

-Failing a test can be a pretty substantial eye-opener so let your parent’s see how much wider your eyes are now.
+Failing a test can be a pretty substantial eye-opener so let your parents see how much wider your eyes are now.

 5. Practice Being a Good Listener but be Confident

 Listen to what they say, but if they’re way off the mark in how they react you need to be confident.
-If they go off the deep end then you need to take this chance to be independent and call your own shots.
+If they go off the deep end, then you need to take this chance to be independent and call your own shots.
 This is, after all, your own life and your own education.
 Listen intently and when you reply, make sure they understand you heard them.
-But, don’t let mom and dad walk all over you in their quest for the perfect son/daughter.
+But don’t let mom and dad walk all over you in their quest for the perfect son/daughter.

 “I appreciate your advice, but I need you to know I got this.”

-There’s a big difference with taking your lashings and letting yourself get walked all over just because you made a bad call.
+There’s a big difference between taking your lashings and letting yourself get walked all over just because you made a bad call.
 College is a time to learn from our mistakes on our own and mom and dad need to understand this.

 6. Follow Through

 Unless you plan on dropping the class, follow through on what you said you would do.
 If you don’t, then you risk making things 10 times harder should something like this come up again.
-It’ll be a learning experience that in more ways than one helps to set the tone of your adult life after college.
+It’ll be a learning experience that in more ways than one helps to set the tone for your adult life after college.